 However, GPR can sometimes be affected by soil moisture, as well as oblique measurements.
 Using GPR in combination with additional technology, such as radio detection, can provide a more accurate overall utility mapping survey result.

 Landform Surveys uses radio detection and GPR to locate and map underground utilities.
-Our utility mapping services guarantee complete accuracy, and results are supplied in CAD format.
+Our utility mapping surveys guarantee complete accuracy, and results are supplied in CAD format.
 Speak to us today.